What happens after your car gets totaled

 What the insurer owes you for your totaled car

 The insurer owes you the actual cash value (retail market value) of your totaled car.
-They can choose one or more of the following methods to determine the value of your car:
+If you and the insurer can't agree on the method to come up with the retail market value, the insurer must follow the total loss rules outlined in state regulations (leg.wa.gov).
+These rules allow the insurer to choose one or more of the following methods to determine the value of your car:

-- Offer to replace your car with an available and comparable car in your local area.
+- Offer to replace your car with an available and comparable car (leg.wa.gov) in your local area.

 - Offer you a cash settlement based on the actual cash value of comparable cars in your local area.